 Thanks to $5 million in state funding for construction of a new 747 aircraft hanger in 2008, Kalitta Air has entered into an 18 year lease with the Oscoda Wurtsmith Airport Authority.
 Kalitta, an air freight service, will maintain and service its own jet fleet as well as others at this site.
 Similar to the auto industry and the spin-off businesses that surround a auto plant, having the anchor of Kalitta Air has attracted other aviation-related business to Wurtsmith, primarily those providing maintenance and repair of large aircraft.
 A primary goal of the airport authority would be to position the airport as a hub for maintenance activities.
 Other industrial businesses on the District include several manufacturing facilities as well as a telecommunications company.

 In addition to industry on the Wurtsmith District, you will find a business and residential zone.
-The District is the location of the Township owned Community Center, churches, medical care facility, the Public Library, community college and performing arts theater.
+The District is the location of churches, medical care facility, the Public Library, community college and performing arts theater.
 There are several museums on the District including: Wurtsmith Air Museum, and Veterans Memorial Park of Northeast Michigan.